 NEW YORK STATE COLLEGE OF AGRICULTURE

 STAFF OF ADMINISTRATION AND INSTRUCTION IN THE TWO-YEAR COURSES

 Edmund Ezra Day, Ph.D., LL.D., President of the University.

-Cornelius Betten, Ph.
-D., D. Sc., Dean of the University Faculty and Professor of Entomology.
+Carl Edwin Ladd, Ph.D., Dean of the College of Agriculture and Director of Experiment Stations.